omryoresh/omryoresh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first-year economics Ph.D. student at the London School of Economics, with a interest in political economy, labour, and public economics.
+I'm a first-year economics Ph.D. student at the London School of Economics, interested in political economy, labour, and public economics.

 In my research, I focus on understanding the impact of identity and cultural norms on economic outcomes while revealing instances of discrimination and their underlying causes.